Geothermal energy is quite different from more commonly known renewable energy sources such as solar and wind.

-Power plants that generate geothermal electricity use steam produced from naturally occurring reservoirs of hot water, which can be found some miles below the Earth’s surface.
+Power plants that generate geothermal electricity use steam produced from naturally occurring reservoirs of geothermal hot water or steam.

 As always, though, there are downsides that must be considered.
-You can imagine that pulling energy from below the Earth’s surface isn’t as easy as people make it seem.
+You can imagine that pulling energy from below the earth’s surface isn’t as easy as it might seem.

-Complications arise that effect both the environment and pockets of those who utilize the energy.
+Complications arise that affect both the environment and pockets of those who utilize the energy.

 Below, we’ll discuss in more detail the pros and cons of geothermal energy.